 Weather in winter

 During the winter months, the temperature in Georgia can vary widely depending on the location.
-In the low-lying areas, such as the capital city of Tbilisi, the average temperature in December, January and February is around 0°C (32°F), but can drop to -10°C (14°F) at night.
+In the low-lying areas, such as the capital city of Tbilisi, the average temperature in December, January, and February is around 0°C (32°F) but can drop to -10°C (14°F) at night.

 The temperature in the mountainous regions, such as Kazbegi and Svaneti, tends to be much colder, with an average temperature around -10°C (14°F) and can drop as low as -20°C (-4°F) or lower, with strong winds and snowfall.

 When it comes to winter in Georgia, it's not just the temperature you need to be aware of.
-The higher elevations in the country can experience significant snowfall and icy conditions, which can make travelling on the roads a challenge.
+The higher elevations in the country can experience significant snowfall and icy conditions, which can make traveling on the roads a challenge.
 In fact, many roads in mountainous regions may be closed or impassable due to the snow and ice.
 So, if you're planning on hitting the road during the winter months, it's important to exercise caution and be prepared for potential disruptions.

 What to eat in Georgia:

-- Khinkali - Georgian dumplings filled with meat, cheese or vegetables, suitable for vegetarians and non-vegetarians
+- Khinkali - Georgian dumplings filled with meat, cheese, or vegetables, suitable for vegetarians and non-vegetarians

 - Pkhali - a vegan dish made with finely chopped vegetables and walnuts, mixed with spices and pomegranate seeds